holtzin29/foundry-fund-me/README.md

 - ## It also contains an SimpleStorage and Storage Factory outside ofthe foundry-fund-me.
 - What the Simple Storage does is simply store an list of favorite number by various and a way we can add more people and their favorite numbers.
 - The StorageFactory is a simple contract in which people can fund into the contract and also a function to get the version and it simply returns the number of the version.

+  ## Deployment:
+  SimpleStorage also has an simple Deploy script in which just has an function run to run the script

 ## Libraries:
 -This repository uses three libraries: